corda/corda-runtime-os/PluginGuidelines.md

 ## Introduction

-Corda CLI is built using a plugin system [pf4j](https://pf4j.org/).
+Corda CLI is built using the [pf4j](https://pf4j.org/) plugin system.
-This allows developers to independently develop a plugin tailored for there needs without worrying about polluting the cli with excess commands.
+This allows developers to independently develop a plugin tailored for their needs without the risk of polluting the CLI with excess commands.

-There are a few guidelines that must be followed when writing a plugin that is to be added to the plugin module in corda-runtime-os.
+There are a few guidelines that must be followed when writing a plugin for the plugin module in corda-runtime-os.

 ## Plugin Location

-The best place to develop plugins is in the [corda-runtime-os](https://github.com/corda/corda-runtime-os) repository under the `tools:plugins:` module
+Develop plugins in the [corda-runtime-os](https://github.com/corda/corda-runtime-os) repository under the `tools:plugins:` module.

-Under this module please create a new module for your plugin, and add it to settings.gradle in the project root.
+Under this module create a new module for your plugin, and add it to `settings.gradle` in the project root.

 ## Starting With Gradle
-In the new module you should have a new `build.gradle` file.
-Start by setting up a few important parts of the plugin ecosystem.

-first create a plugin block and import cli plugin packager like so:
+The new module should have a new `build.gradle` file.
+First, create a plugin block and import CLI plugin packager as follows:

 ```groovy
 plugins{